zachcp/datalevin/planner.md

 referred entities (V), so that we can look up the linking triples quickly in VAE DBI, which contains linking triples only.

-In addition, the scheam map has a built-in key `:db/graph`, and its value stores the adjacency list of the class link graph of the data, i.e. a map of links to the set of their adjacent links.
+In addition, the schema map has a built-in key `:db/graph`, and its value stores the adjacency list of the class link graph of the data, i.e. a map of links to the set of their adjacent links.